devsubid/devsubid/README.md

   currentOccupation: [
     "last year higher secondary student, open for internship opportunities", ],
-  challenge: "I am doing the #100DaysOfCode challenge focused on react and typescript"
+  challenge: "I am doing the #100DaysOfCode challenge focused on react and typescript",
   funFact: "I don't have a girlfriend😁"
 };
 ```